lavary/laravel-menu/README.md

 You can access the partial view via `Config::get('laravel-menu::views.bootstrap-items')`.

-All you need to do is to pass the root level items to the partial view:
+All you need to do is to include the partial view and pass the root level items to it:

 ```
 {{{...}}}